hydroes/int-content-shared-libs/README.md

 - index.js (js stored here and can be required)
 - style.scss (sass file)
 - dust template file named after the parent folder

+# helpers
+- helpers are stored in the helpers folder
+- 1 helper should be contained in 1 file in the helpers folder

 ## Deployment
 - Update the version number in the package.json ([SemVer](http://semver.org/))